dattv/ML-DL-Lecture-Notes/Dataset.md

 # How to use Dataset in TensorFlow
 :-1: ``feed-dict`` is the slowest possible way to pass information to TensorFlow

+:+1: the correct way to feed data into your models is to use an input pipeline to ensure that the GPU has never to wait for new stuff to come in.

 # References
 [1] [Dataset in TensorFlow - towardsdatascience.com](https://towardsdatascience.com/how-to-use-dataset-in-tensorflow-c758ef9e4428)